Anxiety Treatment: Should You Be Wary of Anxiety Medication?

 Here's a summary list of a number of non-pill anti-anxiety treatment options:

-Ending worry habits and utilizing the other non-pill psychotherapy techniques listed above and in Prescriptions Without Pills generally can quell anxious feelings without your needing to resort to drugs.
+Ending worry habits and utilizing the other non-pill psychotherapy techniques listed above and in my book Prescriptions Without Pills generally can quell anxious feelings without your needing to resort to drugs.
 Use medications as a last resort.